orov-io/anne-bonny/README.md

 - [] Basic SQL test data seeder per service
 - [] Use the client to seed the application with test data
 - [] Add Benchmark tests.
+- [] Add to the client mock responses.
+At now, to test the video handler, you must up and expose the storage service

 ## Tutorial